bob5ec/coreos-docker-swarm-cluster/README.md

     vault-sk.service

 then each time you provision a new node with master.yml file, or reboot an existing one, it would execute `node-lifecycle.service`, `vault.service` and then `vault-sk.service` on the node.
 Same applies to worker nodes with the exception is that it would read `./worker-systemd-units.txt` file.

-## Tooling

-Deprecated: In order to get it up and running you have to have the [Heatit!](https://github.com/pavlo/heatit) tool that is used to compile the  scripts into proper `cloud-config` files.

-todo: Provide direct links to download Heatit! binary